Astronomy in Arizona

 Been to China, Antarctica, Italy, Hawaii, Arizona - all with extremely competent, friendly, and helpful leaders - I'll be back!”

 Few places on Earth offer better opportunities to study astronomy than the ultra-clear skies of Southern Arizona.
 Join us on a spectacular intergalactic journey and discover for yourself an infinite array of celestial phenomena during hands-on telescope viewing, in-depth lectures, and tours of some of the world’s great centers for intergalactic research.
 Spend a full day at Kitt Peak National Observatory, featuring the world’s most diverse collection of astronomical observatories.
 Tour the Mayall 4-meter optical telescope and the McMath Solar telescope and more!
 Journey to Smithsonian’s Fred Lawrence Whipple Observatory located high atop Mt.
 Hopkins, the second highest peak in the Santa Rita range of the Coronado National Forest, for a VIP tour of the massive 6.5 Meter Mirror Telescope (MMT) and other powerful optical telescopes.
-You’ll also enjoy an exciting “star party” at the San Pedro Observatory, located deep in the Sonoran desert, where you’ll have the opportunity to look through 20” scopes and smaller telescopes set up throughout the inn.
+You’ll also visit Mt.
+Lemmon SkyCenter in the mountains north of Tucson where you’ll have the opportunity to look through a 32” Shulman telescope and enjoy instruction on how to view and photograph the night sky.
 Enjoy sumptuous meals and attend exclusive discussions on the structure of the universe and other mysteries of the sky.
 Limited to 28 participants.

 Individual departures from hotel.